haystackandroid/vimspectr/README.md

   <p>Note: this step isn’t necessary for theming terminal vim.</p>
 </blockquote>

-<p><strong>The examples below use the vim-plug path to <code class="highlighter-rouge">vimspectr/shell</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr your system.</strong></p>
+<p><strong>The examples below use the vim-plug path to <code class="highlighter-rouge">vimspectr/shell</code>; if you don’t use vim-plug for plugin management, adjust the path to reflect the location of vimspectr on your system.</strong></p>

 <p><strong>bash/zsh</strong>: add the following to <code class="highlighter-rouge">~/.bashrc</code> or <code class="highlighter-rouge">~/.zshrc</code>…</p>